reacton-js/creaton/README.md

 }
 ```

-and the *"click"* event handler for the new button:
+and the *"click"* event handler for the new button at the end of the script:

 ```js
 // add a "click" event handler for the button